 The fact that it can be prepped ahead for on-the-go lunches?
 Bingo!

 Just kidding, it’s all three.
 But seriously, whenever I can make a week’s worth of lunches in one day, I’m always game.
-Cook the bacon, chop the lettuce, prepare the Ranch sauce, and assemble.
+Cook the bacon, chop the lettuce, prepare the Greek yogurt ranch dressing, and assemble.
 Make sure you leave enough of each ingredient to make yourself a salad right then and there because you won’t be able to resist.

 How to Make Crispy Bacon for Salads

 How you prep bacon is up to you.
 If you’re short on time, you can microwave bacon to have this recipe on the table in minutes.